heavyblotto/memorativa/docs/memorativa-design.md

 ## Natal Glass Bead

 The **Natal Glass Bead** serves as a player's **foundational reference structure** within Memorativa.
 Like a reference beam in holography, this special token provides a consistent template that can be superimposed with other structures to create personalized meaning and interpretation patterns.
+It also maintains a comprehensive log of player activity and transactions.

 ### Core Functions